 Cleaning of communal areas

-We will be spraying across all communal areas, alongside our general cleaning services.
 The chemicals are non-toxic to humans and pets.
 However, please maintain social distancing as normal while our cleaning teams carry out this work.

 Our offices and staff